Command Line Basics

 Have you been curious about how others can use the command line to save countless hours of work?
 Are you overwhelmed with the text that runs across the screen, and have no idea where to begin?
-In this course you will learn command line and will start your journey to become the Hollywood-esque hacker that you want to be.
+In this course you will learn to use the command line and will start your journey to becoming more efficient and better understanding the foundation of your operating system.

 Enroll today to get started saving time and effort using the command line!

 Basic computer skills, access to the command line on a Windows machine, and access to the terminal for a Linux machine.
-A good attitude is imperative, because learning the command line is difficult!
+A good attitude is imperative, because learning the command line takes time and practice!

 By the end of this course, students should be able to: